pyCOFBuilder package

 Returns:

-Reads a file in format .xyz from the path given and returns a list containg the N atom labels and a Nx3 array contaning the atoms coordinates.
+Reads a file in format .xyz from the given path and returns a list containg the N atom labels and a Nx3 array contaning the atoms coordinates.

 Parameters: